MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Pop-Location.md

 default, the unnamed default location is the current location stack, but you can use the `Set-Location` cmdlet to change the current location stack.

-To manage location stacks, use the PowerShell Location cmdlets, as follows:
+To manage location stacks, use the PowerShell `*-Location` cmdlets, as follows:

 - To add a location to a location stack, use the `Push-Location` cmdlet.